 - Bloodborne Pathogens training: Presented by EH&S and required for all personnel who work with human blood, body fluids, unfixed tissues, and cultured cells of human origin.

-See the laboratory safety training matrix for other topics that may be applicable to your lab.
+See the safety training matrix for other topics that may be applicable to your lab.